Nail Surgery: A Complete Guide

 How Do I Book Nail Surgery?

-If you have been told by a nurse or GP that you need nail surgery, you can book an appointment straight away (1 hour) at one of our clinics without the need to book an initial consultation.
+If you have been told by a nurse or GP that you need nail surgery, you can book an appointment immediately (1 hour) at one of our clinics without needing an initial consultation.
 If you would like to chat with a podiatrist first, we can offer you a free telephone consultation to discuss the procedure and answer any questions you may have.

 Otherwise, if you have a painful nail condition that you suspect may need surgery, please book an initial Podiatry Consultation First.
 The podiatrist will then be able to examine your toe and advise the best treatment for you.